✥ Project: Urban Samtidskunst

 🌈 Curiosity #1: In many cold places the houses are light and pastel.
 It’s the kind of detail you don’t notice until you’re there.
 I think it’s nice to have a happy spot around, so I usually pick basic bright colors.
 For some, this comes as a surprise.
 Here, my neighbour Heidi told me she painted a playground like a rainbow and it felt like a small revolution.
 We talked about colors and moods.

 The first day at the paint store, the staff refused to prepare my colors.
 As crazy as that sounds, they friendly suggested alternatives, which were of course, desaturated.
 I don’t know if the misunderstanding was based on the english language or the cultural differences, because these were sections in the catalogue:

 ▉“Accented” = basic bright colors.

-How can grey be a favourite, and why they refused to prepare the accented colors in the first place, is a mystery.
+How can grey be a favorite, and why they refused to prepare the accented colors in the first place, is a mystery.
 They argued it had little coverage, so as a solution we used very specific priming for each color.
-It took us about an hour to reach this agreement, thankfully they had coffee & truffles.
+It took us about an hour to reach this agreement, over delicious coffee & truffles to soften the discussion.

-👷 Curiosity #2: After I finished my work, a local painting company was sent to repair a wall at the school.
-If you see the surface before I started painting, you can see one was irregular, and other was perfect.
+👷 Curiosity #2: After I finished my work, a local painting company was sent to do reparations at the school.
+If you see the original surface I painted on, you can see there was only one smooth wall.

-It was so recent, it got to the news and I started getting messages about it, before I even shared the original mural.
+This happened shortly after I finished painting.
+It got to the news and I started getting messages about it, before I even shared the original mural.
 Reading the newspaper, I found this student’s testimony that made me smile:

 “I’d like to hug the picture and try to squeeze it.
 I’m just getting close, but not too much.
 Because I don’t want to ruin it.
 It would be silly if the paint goes away”